goldsborough/algs4/mergesort/README.md

 - j (right half)
 - k (current pointer in the destination array)

-Assertions: Statements to test axsumptions about your program.
+Assertions: Statements to test assumptions about your program.

 - Helps detect logic bugs.
 - Documents code.